Applications of topological cyclic homology to algebraic K-theory: An explosion of calculations

 C.~Ausoni and Rognes take the first step up this ladder beyond the Lichtenbaum-Quillen conjecture in \cite{MR1947457} where they calculate the K-theory of the so-called Adams summand; followed up by Ausoni's calculation \cite{MR2609252} of the K-theory of the connective complex K-theory, $\mathrm{ku}$.
 Part of the pattern that emerges can be seen from the following table (think of $\Z_p$ as ``$\F_p[[v_0]]$''):

 Ausoni and Rognes also point to conjectural calculations showing a clear pattern, but depending on properties of the Brown-Petersen spectra that must be somewhat adjusted.
 They synthesize the picture into a ``red-shift conjecture'' in \cite{MR2499538}.
+See also \cite{MR3728661} which among many other things points towards a motivic filtration for commutative ring spectra, see \eg \cite{https://doi.org/10.48550/arxiv.2206.11208}.

-The chromatic properties of K-theory has been revisited several times, \eg Bhatt, D.~Claussen, Mathew \cite{MR4110725}, Ausoni, B.~Richter and Rognes \cite{MR4071375}, \cite{MR2928844}.
+The chromatic properties of K-theory has been revisited several times, \eg B.~Bhatt, D.~Clausen, A.~Mathew \cite{MR4110725}, Ausoni, B.~Richter and Rognes \cite{MR4071375}, \cite{MR2928844}.
 Personally, my favorite approach to red-shift is through iterations, noting that (for a commutative ring spectrum) iterating $\THH$ is simply tensoring with a torus whose rich group of symmetries should structure the chromatic behavior.
 A first start can be found in T.~Veen's thesis \cite{MR3748678} which shows that the periodic self-map $v_{n-1}$ can be detected in the $n$-fold iterated K-theory $K^{(n)}(\F_p)$, at least for $n\leq p>3$.